Mayor Durkan, Chief Best object to police layoffs proposed by Seattle City Council members

 The mayor and chief previously identified about $20 million in Police Department savings for this year, mostly in response to the COVID-19 budget woes, rather than in response to the Black Lives Matter movement.

-In July, Durkan announced a rough plan to reduce the department’s budget by an additional $53 million in 2021 by transferring the city’s 911 call center, parking-enforcement officers and some other services out of the department.
+In July, Durkan announced a rough plan to reduce the department’s budget by $76 million in 2021, mostly by transferring the city’s 911 call center, parking-enforcement officers and some other services out of the department.

 Council members have indicated support while suggesting some additional services also be transferred, such as victim support.
 But other points of contention have emerged.